Pepitorino/carstufff/Traffic-Dataset-1/README.roboflow.txt

 Traffic Dataset - v1 Train traffic
 ==============================

-This dataset was exported via roboflow.com on October 11, 2023 at 6:06 AM GMT
+This dataset was exported via roboflow.com on January 26, 2023 at 2:40 PM GMT

 Roboflow is an end-to-end computer vision platform that helps you
 * collaborate with your team on computer vision projects